Ale-JRD/Trads/content/post/index-T1.md

 And even under the effect of five Abnormal State Skills, Ars spoke.

-「 ” I will become strongstrongstrongeeeeeeer ” I will winwinwinwinwin this fight ” Vysisisisisisi ” I won’t lololololose ” This will be easyyyyyy ” Peacepeacepeacepeacepeace ” I will definitelylylylylylyly save youuuuuuuuuu ” Killkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkill ■■■■■■—」
+“ ” I will become strongstrongstrongeeeeeeer ” I will winwinwinwinwin this fight ” Vysisisisisisi ” I won’t lololololose ” This will be easyyyyyy ” Peacepeacepeacepeacepeace ” I will definitelylylylylylyly save youuuuuuuuuu ” Killkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkillkill ■■■■■■—”

 He took a definite stance.

-「              I w■l ki■ you              」
+“              I w■l ki■ you              ”

 —This distance, created for me by Seras—

-「 — - Freeze - — 」
+“ — - Freeze - — ”

 I deactivated all my other skills— and casted -Freeze-.

-「 “— ” —Ah.」
+“ “— ” —Ah.”

 …Crack… Snap… Crunch…